bxdoan/bxdoan/README.md

 <div align="center">

-> If You Win You Live If You Lose You Die If You Don t Fight You Can t Win
+> It’s just pathetic to give up on something before you even give it a shot.

-> — Eren —
+> — Reiko Mikami —

 </div>